OFA Chair: Paul Grun

-Paul Grun is a senior technologist in Cray’s Storage and Data Management group.
-During his more than 30 year career he has been intimately involved in all aspects of server I/O beginning with storage for large mainframe systems, turning to high performance network architecture and now focusing on applying I/O technology to building large scale systems at Cray Inc. His association with advanced networking technology stretches back to prior to the emergence of InfiniBand when as a member of Intel’s technical team he contributed to the creation of its predecessor technology, known as Next Generation I/O (NGIO).
-He went on to serve as one of Intel’s representatives to the InfiniBand Trade Association (IBTA) where as a member of the Link Working Group he played a key role in creating the InfiniBand transport protocol.
-Since then he has served as chair of the Technical Working Group and as chair and principle author for the working group responsible for creating the RoCE (RDMA over Converged Ethernet) specification, and he has been influential in the OFA since prior to its inception.
-In addition to his current role serving as the OFA’s Vice Chair, he is also active as a member of the IBTA’s Steering Committee.
+Paul Grun, Chair, Open Fabrics Alliance, is a senior technologist in Cray’s Advanced Technology Development group.
+During his 40 year career he has been intimately involved in all aspects of server I/O beginning with storage for large mainframe systems, turning to high performance network architecture and now focusing on applying I/O technology to building large scale systems at Cray.
+His association with advanced networking technology stretches back to the genesis of InfiniBand when as a member of Intel’s Server Architecture Lab he contributed to the creation, development, and productization of the notion of high performance networks, going on to represent Intel to the InfiniBand Trade Association (IBTA).
+In the IBTA he has served as chair of the Technical Working Group, as chair and principle author for the RoCE (RDMA over Converged Ethernet) specification, and has served on the IBTA’s Steering Committee.
+He has been influential in the OpenFabrics Alliance since its inception and is currently serving as the OFA’s Chair, as well as serving as Co-Chair of the OpenFabrics Interfaces Working Group.

 OFA Executive Director, Treasurer: Jim Ryan